 Well, these softwares do exist.
 And Snippy's is one of them.

-Snippy's is an online sniper for the Delcampe auction website that operates since 2007.
+Snippy's is an online sniper for the Delcampe and eBay auction websites.
+We operate since 2007.
 Because it is online, you do not need to download anything.
 Your own computer is not involved in the bid placement process.
 It can be switched off entirely while Snippy's handles the bid placement for you.

 All you need to do is tell Snippy's what item you want to bid on, the maximum amount you are ready to bid and how many seconds before the sale end you want your bid to be placed.
 Then you can forget about it.
 Snippy's can monitor the sale and alert you if the minimum bid becomes higher than your offer.
 When the time comes, Snippy's accurately and reliably places your bid.